Trivial Benefits for Limited Company Directors

 To be classed as a trivial benefit, a gift or perk must meet all of the following conditions:

-• It must not be given in the form of cash or cash vouchers
+• It must not be given in the form of cash or a cash voucher

-• It cannot be given as a reward for performance or work
+• It cannot be given as a reward for performance, targets, or work done

-• It must not be included in the recipient’s contract of employment
+• It must not be included in the recipient’s employment contract

 Examples of qualifying trivial benefits include: